sravani-kaza-2005/real-time-crisis-management-system/README.md

 To provide a centralized system for detecting and responding to real-time crisis events with clarity and speed.

 🧰 **Core Functions:**
-- Live crisis data visualization
+- **Real-Time Crisis Monitoring:** Visualize live data on ongoing emergencies.
-- Severity prediction using ML
+- **Crisis Severity Prediction:** Predict the impact and urgency of events using ML algorithms.
-- Email alerts for high-risk zones
+- **Automated Alerts:** Send email notifications for high-risk are
-- Role-based access (Admin & User)
+- **Role-Based Access Control:** Admin, User, Premium, and Enterprise access with tailored features.
-- Premium dashboard module with advanced analytics
+- **Advanced Analytics Dashboard:** Premium module offering enriched insights and predictive analytics.

 ---